 We visit friends.
 We go to art galleries.
 We go to farmers’ markets.

 Our teachers are all the people we meet, day in and day out.
-The coworker friend of mine at the baseball game who talked to Sarah about her job, getting ready to move, her recalcitrant cat and her favorite brands of clothing.
-The bookstore owner who sets aside a newspaper replica because he knows Sarah might like it.
-The husband of my best friend, who fixes his motorcycle in our driveway and shows Sarah the parts of it as he’s disassembling them.
+The coworker friend of mine at the baseball game who talked to Ashar about her job, getting ready to move, her recalcitrant cat and her favorite brands of clothing.
+The bookstore owner who sets aside a newspaper replica because he knows Ashar might like it.
+The husband of my best friend, who fixes his motorcycle in our driveway and shows Ashar the parts of it as he’s disassembling them.
 The artist and gallery-owner who takes the time to show a new work to us because it fits our style.

 That’s what unschooling looks like for us.
 It’s funny in a way to write this post – we rarely look at the individual days.
 We don’t need or choose to “do math” or “do school” for a particular amount of time, nor do we “have to” accomplish much in particular in a learning sense, and sometimes, weeks go by where we’re all so caught up in our personal interests that we don’t have time for much else.